BackupTheBerlios/hjb-svn/trunk/docs/rst/installation.rst

   - $ ant dist.bin

-* An HJB war (Web ARchive) file for the particular JMS messaging provider HJB will communicate with needs to be generated.
-A war is a deployable unit that is added to a servlet container and executed.
-The HJB war is the physical deployment unit that communicates with a given Provider.
-HJB's build script includes an ant task that simplifies the creation of the war file, as follows:
+* An HJB servlet WAR archive for communicating with the specific JMS messaging provider needs to be generated.
+A WAR archive is a deployable unit that is added to a servlet container and executed by it.
+A HJB WAR archive is the physical deployment unit that communicates with a given Provider.
+HJB's build script includes an ant task that simplifies the creation of the HJB WAR archive, as
+  follows:

-  - Create a hjb_deploy.properties file that contains various properties used by the ant build script to generate the war file.
+  - Create a hjb_deploy.properties file that contains various properties used by the ant build script to generate the WAR archive.

   - Use the distribution file hjb_deploy.properties.template as an example.
 It contains comments explaining what each property means.

-* The ant script creates the war file, but can also deploy it to the servlet container.
-If the war file is to be deployed as well as built, it may be necessary to stop the target servlet container during deployment.
+* The ant script creates the WAR archive, but can also deploy it to the servlet container.
+If the WAR archive is to be deployed as well as built, it may be necessary to stop the target servlet container during deployment.

-* Use the *dist.webapp* ant target to create the war file without deploying it.
-The war file should be then be deployed in an appropriate manner to the target servlet container.
+* Use the *dist.webapp* ant target to create the WAR archive without deploying it.
+The WAR archive should be then be deployed in an appropriate manner to the target servlet container.

   - $ cd ${HJB_ROOT}